HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/limitations_requirements.md

 In a single deployment, all container images must come from the same CF release version.
 Mixing container images from multiple releases in a single deployment is an unsupported configuration.

-Exceptions are permissible only in cases where HCL requests a customer to use a specially provided container image or request the customer to try a version of an image from a different release, to diagnose or temporarily address a specific issue.
+Exceptions are permissible only when HCL requests customers to use a specially provided container image or to try an image version from a different release to diagnose or temporarily resolve a specific issue.

 ## Requirements for supported file systems